SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

+### Level 17

+* Rising Dawn

+You have resistance to fire and radiant damage.
+You also bypass any fire and radiant damage resistance on your attacks.

 ### Level 20

 * Divine Intervention